 - 1. Amending the proposal to eliminate the requirement (for instance, making the expanded or modified activity optional); - 2.
 Amending the proposal to provide funding for 90% of the necessitated additional local expenditures; or - 3.
 Amending the proposal to add a Mandate Preamble stating that the legislation is being enacted as an exception to Article IX, Section 21 and that the legislation is exempt from the funding requirement.
-To accomplish this third option, enactment of the proposal requires a two-thirds vote of the elected members in each chamber of the Legislature.
+To accomplish this third option, enactment of the proposal requires a 2/3 vote of the elected membership in each chamber.

 Determination that no further action is necessary.
-If a committee decides to report out a proposal without addressing the issue in the summary of a committee amendment and without funding or a Mandate Preamble, the proposal will likely still be placed on the Special Appropriations Table.
+After reviewing a provision identified by OFPR as a potential mandate, a committee may decide not to take further action.
+If a committee reports out a proposal identified as a potential mandate without addressing the issue in the summary of a committee amendment and without funding or a Mandate Preamble, the proposal will likely still be placed on the Special Appropriations Table.
 A decision regarding final enactment will be deferred until the Joint Standing Committee on Appropriations and Financial Affairs decides how to address the potential mandate as part of its review of bills placed on the table, which usually occurs near the end of a legislative session.